palshital11/E-Commerce-Shipping-Performance/README.md

 # E-Commerce-Shipping-Performance Project
 A short project to get hands-on how real world shipment is done, managed and track performance.

 This project analyzes **E-Commerce Shipping Data** from [Kaggle](https://www.kaggle.com/datasets/prachi13/customer-analytics) to evaluate shipping efficiency, customer satisfaction, and delivery performance.
-The goal is to simulate how a **Data Manager at Maersk** would track and improve logistics KPIs using Excel, SQL, and Power BI.

 ---